-IH London teachers Melissa and Richard stress the importance of listening to learners as their language develops in order to provide useful feedback.
+IH London teachers Melissa Lamb and Richard Chinn stress the importance of listening to learners as their language develops in order to provide useful feedback.

 What’s your starting point in a lesson?
 Fluency or accuracy?
 If you begin with fluency, then this provides opportunities to give learners feedback on how they have completed a task and on how they could do it better; thus upgrading their current linguistic abilities.

 This kind of language is often called ‘emergent language,’ but for our purposes we’ll be using the ‘ing form’ of the word, as we feel it embodies the dynamic nature of how language ‘emerges’ in class.

 Emerging language that is unplanned and emerges in a lesson due to the learners need for linguistic input in order to communicate an idea.

 Reformulation is when a more knowledgeable other (teacher or peer) remodels what the learner is trying to say into a more natural form.
 This could be dependent on, a gap in lexical knowledge, grammatical accuracy, pragmatic appropriacy or generally moving the learner on in terms of their development.

 - What is the process the learner goes through in order to develop their linguistic knowledge and abilities?